RaspberryPiFoundation/curriculum_documentation/contributing.md

 ![screenshot](images/contributing/fork-success.png)

+(If you are only making small rtext edits to projects, you can jump to step 3.)

+## 2. Downloading the projects

-+ __(For new projects, translations or changing of pictures/screenshots only).__ Clone the repository to your computer.
-This will create a copy of your new repository on your local computer.
++ Clone the repository to your computer.
+This will create a copy of your new repository on your local computer. __This step is not neccessary for small text edits to the projects.__

 If you're using the GitHub tool for Mac or Windows, click 'clone' to download the repository to your computer.